zaksabeast/PokemonRNGGuides/guides/Tools and Emulators/How to Install PokeReader.md

 ## Launching PokeReader

-1. First launch the Plug n' Play app from the home menu.
+1. Launch the Plug n' Play app from the home menu.
-2. Then simply open a compatible Pokemon game.
+2. Open a compatible Pokemon game.

 This must be done every time the console is turned off and back on to reload Plug n' Play.

 ```
-Note: Plug n' Play support for Gen 7 games on O3DS/2DS is still in development and being worked on.
+Note: Plug n' Play support for Gen 7 games on O3DS/2DS is still in development.
 ```